 A match is not required for a grant, however, a match (either cash or in-kind) will be looked upon favorably as grants are reviewed.
 Q. Once I submit my LOI when will I know if I received a grant?A.

 The LOI is the first step.
-We hope to review all the LOI’s in about eight weeks (by approximately March 31).
+We hope to review all the LOI’s in about ten weeks (by late March).
 Once that happens, we’ll let you know if you’re invited to submit a full application or not.
-If you are, that would due approximately six weeks later (around May 15).
-Grant winners would be notified sometime in the summer of 2018.
+If you are, that would due approximately five weeks later (May 1).
+Grant winners would be notified sometime July.